-BCCDI-Bangla School is managed by the Bangladesh Center for Community Development, Inc. (BCCDI), located in Arlington, Northern Virginia.
-Bangla School provides classes to the Bengali and non-Bengali communities of the Greater Washington Metropolitan area (Virginia, Maryland, and Washington, D.C.).
+BCCDI-Bangla School is managed by the Bangladesh Center for Community Development (BCCDI), located in Arlington, Northern Virginia.
+Bangla School offers classes to the Bangla and non-Bangali communities of the Greater Washington Metropolitan area, including Virginia, Maryland, and Washington, D.C.

 BCCDI-Bangla School is also known as Metro Washington Bangla School.